iodapson/axum-Yew/slide/axum-slide.md

 }
 ```

 While it looks like it might fail with a `StatusCode`, this actually isn't an error.
-If this handler returns 'Err(some_status_code), that will still be converted into a Respnse, and sent back to the client.
-This is done throught 'StatusCode' `IntoResponse` implementation.
+If this handler returns 'Err(some_status_code), that will still be converted into a Response, and sent back to the client.
+This is done through `StatusCode`' `IntoResponse` implementation.
 These are not considered errors in axum.
 This applies to extractors too.
-If an extractor doesn't match the request, the request will be rejected and a respose will be returned without calling your handler.
+If an extractor doesn't match the request, the request will be rejected and a response will be returned without calling your handler.
 See this resource to learn about handling extractor failures - https://docs.rs/axum/latest/axum/extract/index.html

 You could implement `IntoResponse` on a struct type, and use it to denote an error type.
 !To-Do: Confirm this claim.

 #### CORS (Cross-Origin Resource Sharing)

-This is how you provide protection for your back-end API from being accessed by random requests that does not originated from within the backend-API itself.
+This is how you provide protection for your back-end API from being accessed by random requests that do not originate from within the backend-API itself.
 You specify which backend API endpoints you wish to expose and thus grant external access to using CORS.
 !To-Do: Peer-review this definition/explanation

 <b>N.B</b>: You need to add crate `tower-http` alongside its `cors` feature to enable cors inside your API.